agilbert1412/StardewArchipelago/Documentation/Yaml Settings/bundle_price.md

 This setting has a massive impact on the difficulty and duration of a slot with the [Community Center](./goal.md#community-center) goal.

+Expensive settings are very difficult, and you should only play Maximum Prices if you are truly ready for a crazy challenge.

 ### How Bundles work

 Bundles in Archipelago are composed of multiple different "number of items", which all play a different role.
 For the sake of this explanation, I will use the [Thematic](./bundle_randomization.md#thematic) Spring Foraging Bundle.